 In 2020, this empowering self-knowledge is more important than ever.
 The cultural conversation around gender and sexuality has become so much more nuanced since the movement’s peak in the 1970s, leaving women, the transgender community, and other gender non-conforming people often vulnerable and marginalized within modern healthcare.

 At Your Cervix is dedicated to making pelvic exams respectful and pain-free, and to empowering people with the information and tools they need to feel confident, comfortable and at home in their bodies: whether at a doctor’s office or looking for your cervix at home.
 We hope that you’ll join our movement to offer empowering, respectful Find Your Cervix workshops — drawn from the legacy of the women’s health movement, and updated for our needs in 2022.

 Meet Your Trainer

-Amy Jo earned her Master’s degree in Human Sexuality Education at NYU and has been working on her documentary At Your Cervix for the last 12 years, tying in the work of GTAs with the women’s health movement with a mission to end the unethical ways students of medicine and nursing learn to do pelvic exams.
-GTA programs, as Lila Wallis, MD of Cornell Medical states, “are the only rational way to teach pelvic exams.”
+A’magine earned her Master’s degree in Human Sexuality Education at NYU and has been working on her documentary At Your Cervix for many years, tying in the work of GTAs with the women’s health movement with a mission to end the unethical ways students of medicine and nursing learn to do pelvic exams.
+GTA programs “are the only rational way to teach pelvic exams,” says Lila Wallis, MD, founder of the GTA program at Weill-Cornell Medical College.
 At Your Cervix shines a light on this little-known work and the importance of teaching future medical providers to respect women’s bodies, vaginas, and patient consent.

-Amy Jo teaches women’s sexual empowerment programs in addition to her work on At Your Cervix.
-She is author of the best-selling Lesbian Sex Secrets for Men and Woman On Fire: 9 Elements to Wake Up Your Erotic Energy, Personal Power and Sexual Intelligence.
+A’magine teaches women’s sexual empowerment programs in addition to her work on At Your Cervix.
+She is best-selling author of the best-selling Lesbian Sex Secrets for Men and Woman On Fire: 9 Elements to Wake Up Your Erotic Energy, Personal Power and Sexual Intelligence.